-Some women also drink the tea throughout their labour, or suck on frozen cubes made red raspberry leaf tea.
+Some women also drink the tea throughout their labor, or suck on frozen cubes made red raspberry leaf tea.
 It reportedly helps expel the placenta, and its nutritional value is thought to be responsible for encouraging and enriching the mother’s breast milk.
 Many women continue to drink the tea long after childbirth as it is thought to help restore the reproductive system and continue to help nourish the new mother.

-NOTE: Some medical and popular media make reference to red raspberry leaf tea as something to avoid during pregnancy for risk of miscarriage.
-This notion stems from a study conducted in 1954 where fractions were isolated from Rubus sp. and applied in vitro to the uterine tissues of guinea pigs and frogs.
+End on a good note: Some medical and popular media make reference to red raspberry leaf tea as something to avoid during pregnancy for risk of miscarriage.
+This notion stems from a single study conducted in 1954 where fractions were isolated from Rubus sp. and applied in vitro to the uterine tissues of guinea pigs and frogs.
 The scientists discovered such things as one fraction acted as a spasmolytic whereas another caused uterine contractions.
 Herein lies the risk of isolating the parts of a whole.
 When used as a whole plant, neither action is exacerbated and the herb is deemed safe.

 Rosemary Gladstar, Herbal Healing for Women